 Mari H. Tomunen

-Prior to joining the firm, Ms. Tomunen served as a judicial intern to the Honorable Denny Chin of the U.S. Court of Appeals for the Second Circuit, NY.
-She has also worked as an international corporate tax lawyer at KPMG Oy Ab, Finland, and as a research assistant to Prof. Robert J. Jackson, Jr. at Columbia Law School, NY.
+Previously, Mari served as a judicial intern to the Honorable Denny Chin of the U.S. Court of Appeals for the Second Circuit, NY.
+She has also worked as an international corporate tax lawyer at KPMG Oy Ab, Finland, and as a research assistant to SEC Commissioner Robert J. Jackson, Jr. when he was a Professor at Columbia Law School, NY.

-Ms. Tomunen graduated from Fordham University School of Law with magna cum laude, and served as a staff member in Fordham Journal of Corporate and Financial Law.
+Mari graduated from Fordham University School of Law with magna cum laude, and served as a staff member on Fordham Journal of Corporate and Financial Law.

 News & Publications